Discover the possibilities with experiments

-- On the experiment's page, click End experiment now.
+- On the experiment's page, select End experiment now.

 - This experiment will continue to be listed on your Experiments page for your reference.
-If you want to remove it completely, select the check-box for the experiment and then click Edit > Delete experiment .
+If you want to remove it completely, select the checkbox for the experiment and then select Edit > Delete experiment .

 What experiment statuses mean